 - Ghost Trick starts with an already dead Sissel discovering the powers of the dead he's been granted, looking forward to use them to solve the mystery of who he was.
 As he progresses, it is discovered that the entire chain of events that lead to the current situation also started off with a death.
 Namely, the Big Bad's "death" caused by the Temsik meteorite ten years before.

 - The death of Gregory Edgeworth could easily be one of these in the Ace Attorney series.
-Basically, it was his death that kick started Miles' ambition to be a lawyer, which started Phoenix's.
+Basically, it was his death that kickstarted Miles' ambition to be a lawyer, which started Phoenix's.
 You could even go further back and say that it was Isaku Hyodo's death that led to Gregory's, and so on.
 Gregory's death was also the distant catalyst for Misty Fey's disappearance (which in turn had several repercussions on the Fey clan, such as Dahlia and Iris's father leaving, Mia's Promotion to Parent, etc, Yanni Yogi's Obfuscating Stupidity, etcetera).

 - In fact, a lot of deaths in this series have kicked off new arcs and plots (Mia Fey, Magnifi Gramarye etc).
+This makes sense in a world where it's Always Murder.

 - Snatcher.
 Jean-Jack Gibson's death leads Gillian and Metal Gear to investigate what he was doing before his gruesome end.
 This leads right into Gillian resuming Gibson's investigation on where the Snatchers are being built in Neo Kobe City.